What is co-governance?

 A number of options had been considered and debated over the years.
 AvON published “Where to from here“, an article outlining a proposed structure for debate in 2018 and a great document was produced by the University of Canterbury in 2019 following a Symposium held with all major stakeholders.

-Subsequently, further workshops have been held on the topic with significant input from Chris Finlayson, Chrissie Williams, and others to form a terms of reference to start the work on developing the best structure.
+Subsequently, further workshops have been held on the topic with significant input from former minister and Attorney-General Chris Finlayson, former city councillor Chrissie Williams, and others to form a terms of reference to start the work on developing the best structure.

 Where are we today?

-The Establishment group has been formed and will be co-chaired by former Mayor Lianne Dalziel and Ngāi Tūāhuriri Upoko Te Maire Tau.
+The Co-governance Establishment Committee has been formed and will be co-chaired by former Mayor Lianne Dalziel and Ngāi Tūāhuriri Upoko Te Maire Tau.

 Other appointed members are Tania Wati, Dr John Reid, Thomas Hildebrand, Tutehounuku Korako, Hayley Guglietta, Dr Cynthia Roberts, Julyan Falloon, and Cr Kelly Barbour.